pysat.Instrument.load() method takes care of a lot of the

 pysat supports the use of two different data structures.
 You can either use a

-a highly capable structure with labeled rows and columns, or
+a highly capable class with labeled rows and columns, or an xarray

 for data sets with more dimensions.
-The type of data structure is flagged at
+The type of data class is flagged using

 Loading a range of data by year and day of year.
 Termination bounds are exclusive.